-Hera Hyeonseo Lee, "Brain Rot: Cognitive Decomposition as a Structural Externality of Attention Assetization" (DOI: 10.1177/14614448261448834/), New Media & Society, Forthcoming
+Hera Hyeonseo Lee, "Brain Rot: Cognitive Decomposition as a Structural Externality of Attention Assetization" https://doi.org/10.1177/14614448261448834 , New Media and Society, Preprint ver: https://osf.io/preprints/socarxiv/ps5f2_v1

 This article theorizes "brain rot" not as a cultural malaise or individual failing but as a systemic condition of platform capitalism.
 Integrating world-systems analysis with attention economy critique, it argues that cognition has become a new frontier of intensive accumulation.
 As platforms assetize attention to stabilize speculative valuation, engagement-driven design restructures the neurological conditions of sustained thought.
 The article analyzes this process through its class-stratified distribution and its institutional collision within the university, where deep learning confronts the high-frequency logic of extraction.